suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/test-doubles.md

 ---
-sidebar_position: 1
+sidebar_position: 5
-title: Test Doubles
+title: Unit Testing & Test Doubles
 ---

-# Mocks, Stubs, and Spies
+# Unit Testing & Test Doubles

 ## Introduction

 Testing in modern software development often requires isolating components to verify their behavior without the interference of external dependencies.
 This is where test doubles—mocks, stubs, and spies—come into play.
 Understanding these concepts is crucial for effective unit testing, and Suites provides robust support for these tools to enhance your testing workflow.

-## What Are Mocks, Stubs, and Spies?
+## What Are Test Doubles?

+Test doubles are objects that replace real dependencies in unit tests.
+They allow you to isolate the component under test and verify its behavior in a controlled environment.

+Test doubles come in three main flavors:

+- **Mocks**: Objects that mimic the behavior of real objects and are used to verify interactions between objects.
+- **Stubs**: Special types of mocks that return predefined values and are useful for providing canned responses to method calls.
+- **Spies**: Objects that allow you to observe and verify interactions with real objects.

 ### Mocks

 Mocks are objects that mimic the behavior of real objects.
 They are used to verify interactions between objects and can be configured to respond in specific ways.
 In Suites, mocks are used to replace real dependencies in solitary and sociable unit tests.

 #### Example